 In 1977, Forestry Services staff were successful in applying for the recognition of Burbank as a "Tree City U.S.A." community.
 This was a newly established urban forestry community improvement and recognition program sponsored by the National Arbor Day Foundation.

-Through the efforts of Forestry Services Section personnel, the City of Burbank has been honored as a "Tree City, U.S.A." community for 38 consecutive years.
+Through the efforts of Forestry Services Section personnel, the City of Burbank has been honored as a "Tree City, U.S.A." community for over 40 consecutive years.
 In an effort to continue beautifying our community, the City Council has funded a free tree giveaway program to Burbank residents.
 For more information call 818.238.5304.

 HOW TO CARE FOR YOUR TREES IN A DROUGHT